viniciusccarvalho/spring-bus-firehose/README.md

 * Requirements

-It currently only needs a rabbitmq server started on localhost, if you are deploying to PCF you can just bind a rabbit instance from there.
+ Rabbitmq server started on localhost, if you are deploying to PCF you can just bind a rabbit instance from there.